Zero-Knowledge Proof – How It Works

 Solana Smart Contracts can be created using multiple programming languages.
 While the native Solana Smart Contact Language is Rust, the protocol also supports smart contract development in C++ and Solidity, along with support for other languages through third-party JSON RPC API SDK clients.

-The smart contracts developed in any other language must be compiled to Rust-compatible code using Solidity compilers like Solang.
+The smart contracts developed in any other language must be compiled into Rust-compatible code using Solidity compilers like Solang.
 For Solidity developers, Neon EVM, with its Ethereum compatibility layer, allows them to create and deploy Ethereum smart contracts on Solana Network.

 To create smart contracts and the client interface for dApps on Solana, a suite of tools, including Solana Tool Suite with CLI and Anchor Framework, are commonly used.